CONDITIONS OF HIRE

 - The cleanliness of the Hall should be left by the Hirer at least to the standard it was when the Hirer commenced their period of hire.
 Floors should be swept.
 Brooms and other items of cleaning equipment are available in the broom cupboard located in the cloakroom.

-- All rubbish MUST be removed from the vicinity of the Village Hall, including the kitchen waste bin contents (recycling facilities exist in the far corner of the car park) and all crockery, cutlery etc. should be returned to the cupboards as labeled.
+- All rubbish MUST be removed from the vicinity of the Village Hall, including the kitchen waste bin contents (recycling facilities exist in the far corner of the car park) and all crockery, cutlery etc. should be returned to the cupboards as labelled.

-- All accidents, damage and breakages MUST be reported to the Booking Clerk as soon as possible.
+- All accidents, damage and breakages MUST be reported to the Booking Coordinator as soon as possible.
 Accidents on the premises involving injury to persons must be recorded in the Accident Book located in the First Aid cupboard in the kitchen.
 Damaged items and faults can be reported in the book in the foyer.

 - Discos, dances and other amplified musical events: the general public should not be admitted by paying at the door and a minimum of 4 responsible, attending adults must be named on the Supplementary Form (provided on request).

 - The Hirer must ensure that the volume level of electrically enhanced sound equipment must remain at a reasonably acceptable level.